jergason/nvim-config/.config/nvim/stupid-vim-tricks.md

 ## quickfix list

+`:helpg pattern` searching help files and populates the quickfist list with matches.
+Telescope seems better for this.

-`:helpg` populates the quickfist list. `:cn` jumps to the next item. `:cl` shows the whole list and lets you select one thing.
+- `:cn` jumps to the next item. `:cl` shows the whole list and lets you select one thing.
 - `c-q` populates the qf list from telecope
 - `:cfilter` lets you filter the quickfix list by a regexp
 - unimpaired binds ]q and [q to navigating in the list